 Soluble versus insoluble fiber with IBD

-It's insoluble fiber - the kind found in leafy greens - that might make toilet trips more traumatic.
+It's – the kind found in leafy greens – that might make toilet trips more traumatic.
 Either way, avoiding fiber completely can impact everything from our cholesterol levels to our gut bacteria.

-Diets to feel better with Crohn's or UC
+Diets to feel better with Crohn's or colitis

-If doctors talked to patients about things like this - like fiber, fat, protein - we'd avoid all the fads that surround IBD.
-There are so many promised diets that we can barely keep up: from FODMAPs to low residue; from Paleo to Raw Vegan.
+If doctors talked to patients about things like this – like fiber, fat, protein – we'd avoid all the fads that surround IBD.
+There are so many promised diets that we can barely keep up: from FODMAPs to low residue, and from Paleo to raw vegan.

 In desperation, many will jump from diet to diet in a bind to find the one that works for them.
 But, rather than trying a new diet, why not take a moment to read about how food actually works?
 How protein can support your gut.
 How fiber breaks down in your body.
 How your blood sugar is helped and hindered by what you eat.

 Yes, we are all different.
 Yes, what works for one will not work for another.
 But understanding good nutrition is essential for anyone with any sort of chronic disease, regardless of whether you feel food is your trigger.
 So, let's start talking about food properly and sensibly.
 Without blame and without any fads.